 Turning the Mid-Century Decarbonization Strategy into Concrete Policy for U.S. Forests and Agriculture (2017-2018)

-This Bass Connections project team will develop environmentally sound and politically feasible policy proposals for carbon sequestration/ greenhouse gas emissions reductions in forests, agricultural lands and wetlands in the United States based on the goals outlined in the Mid-Century Strategy.
-Team members will use the Strategy as a jumping-off point for analyzing land availability, policy options and costs associated with meeting the mid-century goals.
+This project team developed environmentally sound and politically feasible policy proposals for carbon sequestration/ greenhouse gas emissions reductions in forests, agricultural lands and wetlands in the United States based on the goals outlined in the Mid-Century Strategy.
+Team members used the Strategy as a jumping-off point for analyzing land availability, policy options and costs associated with meeting the mid-century goals.

-Drawing on existing research and models, particularly Brian Murray’s work and others, that have examined the potential of land-based carbon sequestration and the implications on land use, the team will analyze existing federal programs pertaining to reforestation, forest management, soil carbon and other greenhouse gas reduction activities for effectiveness in spurring climate mitigation activities, costs and potential for expansion.
+Drawing on existing research and models, the team analyzed existing federal programs pertaining to reforestation, forest management, soil carbon and other greenhouse gas reduction activities for effectiveness in spurring climate mitigation activities, costs and potential for expansion.

-Team members will also analyze improvements in policy mechanisms, such as the use of market-oriented policies such as offsets, that could reduce the costs of achieving climate goals.
-This project will also look at both the ancillary benefits of greenhouse gas emissions reductions activities such as water conservation, wildlife protection and rural economic development, and potential unintended consequences of such activities.
-Team members will examine policies to promote markets for wood and agricultural products as a means to bolster maintenance and management of forest and agricultural lands.
+Team members also explored improvements in (and the political feasibility of) policy mechanisms, such as the use of market-oriented policies such as offsets, that could reduce the costs of achieving climate goals.
+The team also examined the ancillary benefits of greenhouse gas emissions reductions activities such as water conservation, wildlife protection, rural economic development and policies to promote markets for wood and agricultural products as a means to bolster maintenance and management of forest and agricultural lands.

-The team will produce a report describing the problem, the analyses undertaken by team members and a series of policy recommendations.
-It will be released at an event in Washington, D.C., that will seek to gather Congressional staff, conservation groups, landowner groups and press.
+The team produced a report describing the problem and outlining a series of policy recommendations that was released for Congressional staff, conservation groups, landowner groups and press.

 Fall 2017 – Spring 2018